Kankoda/LicenseKit/README.md

 ## About LicenseKit

-A ``License`` represents a software license that can be resolved with a license key.
+LicenseKit helps you protect your software with commercial licenses on all major Apple platforms (iOS, macOS, tvOS, watchOS, and visionOS).

-LicenseKit licenses (see <doc:Understanding-Licenses>) can specify and validate expiration date, platform, bundle ID, tier, environment, features, and much, much more.
+LicenseKit [licenses][Licenses] can specify and validate expiration date, platform, bundle ID, tier, environment, features, and much, much more.

-LicenseKit uses services (see <doc:Understanding-License-Services>) to compile licenses into the product binary, read licenses from files, fetch licenses from remote APIs, integrate with external services like Gumroad, etc.
+LicenseKit has different [services][License-Services] that can validate code-based licenses, read licenses from files, validate licenses from remote APIs, integrate with services like Gumroad, etc.

-LicenseKit also lets you cache validation results to handle temporary connectivity loss, and use service proxying to use multiple services to validate license keys.
+LicenseKit lets you cache validation results to handle temporary connectivity loss, and use service proxying to use multiple services to validate license keys.